iluvjava/Maths/Notebook 2.0/MATH 514 (Combinatorics Optimizations)/A Brutal Introduction to Linear Programming.md

 **A Fundamental Result**:

-> If the polyhedra is bounded along direction $c$, then the maximum of the LP objective value is attained at some point that is inside of the polyhedra.
+> If the polyhedra is bounded along direction $c$, then the maximum of the LP objective value of $\langle x, c\rangle$ is attained at some point that is inside of the polyhedra.
 Cite as Lemma 2.1 from \<A Course in Combinatorics Optimizations\>

 **Proof**: